How I Came to Hypnosis...

 And then the forest fire happened.
 Remember 2016, the year all the celebrities died and the world went to shit?

-Well that’s when this girl died too, within a period of six months someone flicked a cigarette butt in a pile of dead leaves (it was me I wasn’t paying attention) and it burned up my life.
+Well that’s when this girl died too, within a period of six months someone flicked a cigarette butt in a pile of dead leaves (it was me I wasn’t paying attention) and it burned up my LIFE, not a forrest this is a metaphor.

 The best thing that ever happened to me, but in the moment I was panicking things were falling apart left and right I couldn’t keep it together.
 I was miserable, addicted, my relationships were a mess, deeply in debt, beyond emotionally overwhelmed, everyday unfulfilled, uninspired, my physical health was deteriorating, things were not flowing.